 2 teaspoons salt

-3 pounds bone-in boneless pork butt shoulder or pork shoulder, trim off excess fat
+3 pounds bone-in pork butt shoulder or pork shoulder, trim off excess fat

 2 cloves garlic, minced

 1/4 cup bottled lime juice, or juice from 2 fresh limes

 6” Tortillas – I like the chia ones at Trader Joe’s